boradRushil/Principal-Componet-Analysis/README.md

 # Principal-Componet-Analysis

--•Introduction
+- Introduction
-  -•Background
+  - Background
-  -•Motivati•and Overview
+  - Motivati•and Overview
--•Approach
+- Approach
- •Description and the Approach used
+ - Description and the Approach used
- •Explanation of the concepts used.
+- Explanation of the concepts used.
-    •Covariance Matrix
+    - Covariance Matrix
-    •Eigen vectors: -
+    - Eigen vectors: -
-    •Power simulation
+    - Power simulation
-•Coding and Simulation
+- Coding and Simulation
-  •Approach of coding strategy.
+  - Approach of coding strategy.
-  •Simulations and outputs.
+  - Simulations and outputs.
-•Conclusion
+- Conclusion

 The idea behind the project is to implement Principle Component Analysis (PCA) to a medical data (of liver patients)and give the key variables with the help of eigen value decomposition and covariance relations.